OCBliss/Basel3/Commercial_License.md

 ### 5.4.
 Parties.
 This provision shall inure to the benefit of, and be binding upon, the parties and their respective heirs, successors, assigns, administrators, and legal representatives.

 ---

+## 6. Constructive Notice and Repository Access

+Accessing, viewing, cloning, forking, or downloading this repository constitutes **constructive notice** of the license terms.
+Use of any part of this codebase or methodology after the effective date of this license shall be considered an act of knowing acceptance.

+Institutional or organizational access by any employee, researcher, contractor, or agent shall be imputed to the institution as a whole.

+All access events may be logged for audit, enforcement, or legal purposes.

+---